Why “Learning” is My Word of the Year

 If you’ve been paying any attention to what’s going on in the human capital world, you know that 2020 is most definitely “the year of employee learning.”

-A global pandemic, the rapid impact of advanced technologies, demographic shifts, and disruptive business models have created a need to transform our workforces—rapidly and continually—to realize the full potential of individuals and power the business into the future.
+A global skills shortage, the rapid impact of advanced technologies, demographic shifts, and disruptive business models have created a need to transform our workforces—rapidly and continually—to realize the full potential of individuals and power the business into the future.

 This will be a year that will test our ability to effectively assess changing conditions and adapt accordingly.